Azure/aml-deep-learning-examples/README.md

 - Creating a PromptFlow eval, and evaluate the model against public benchmarks

 When added to a pipeline, it will be possible for customers to use the above to experiment with different configurations / models / datasets, to determine which of the many models is the best performing on their datasets.
+These notebooks are built to be run in sequential order.
+In each notebook, you will gradually add more features until ultimately you will have an OSS finetuning capability in your AML workspace.

 ## How to run these notebooks and scripts